WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 #### Full Onboarding

-For a successfull connection to the gateway using full onboarding, there are several steps to prepare:
+For a successful connection to the gateway using full onboarding, there are several steps to prepare:

  1) Certificates must be prepared for Acceptance Environment (self signed allowed) following the requirements in [Certificate Governance](concepts_certificate_governance.html)
     - Authentication: TNP<sub>TLS</sub>